-Coming shortly: Once we’ve better gathered our latest info, expect a more comprehensive listing of the Ochi stores and plazas and what’s in them.
-Only ‘tourist-friendly’ outlets included of course — for example: sellers of clothing, bottles of rum and wood carvings are in; sellers of machetes, chicken parts and Toyota window rubbers are out.
+Once we’ve better gathered the latest info, expect a more comprehensive listing of the Ochi stores, and certainly the plazas and what’s in them.

 Crafts and Souvenirs